elliotherriman/calico/documentation/getting started.md

 ## Changing options

 Since Calico is technically running in Javascript, you might have to use some Javascript here, but it isn't too tricky.
-For
+I'll step you through it.

 All options in Calico are stored in an object called `options`.
-When you create a story, it will import these options, along with any changes you've made before that point.
+When you create a story, it will automatically apply all those options, along with any changes you've made before that point.

 Changing an option is as simple as this: